wagenadl/escope/docs/source/index.rst

 License information
 ===================

+EScope and ESpark are free software.
+Read what that means here:

 .. toctree::
    :maxdepth: 1
-   :caption: EScope and ESpark are free software.
-Read what that means here:

    license